webplatform/docs/guides/the_html_head/index.md

 |Prev_page=
 |Content=== Introduction ==

 This article deals with a part of the HTML document that does not get the attention it deserves: the markup that goes inside the <code>head</code> element.
-By the end of this tutorial you will have learnt about the different parts of this section and what they do, including the <code>title</code> element, keywords and description (which are handled by <code>meta</code> elements), and more.
+By the end of this tutorial you will have learned about the different parts of this section and what they do, including the <code>title</code> element, keywords and description (which are handled by <code>meta</code> elements), and more.
 You'll also learn about JavaScript and CSS styles (both internal and external) and about what not to leave in the <code>head</code>.
 Make sure you go through the full tutorial from start to finish, as it builds up a series of best practices to follow when dealing with the HTML <code>head</code>.

 == Head?
 What head are we talking about? ==